Apaczer/gpsp/README.md

-# gpSP for PowKiddy & Bittboy
+# gpSP for MiyooCFW
-An enhanced version of gpSP for PowKiddy and Bittboy devices.
+An enhanced version of gpSP for low-level ARM devices.

 ## How to install
 *Note: in these instructions, it is presumed you use the [MiyooCFW](https://github.com/TriForceX/MiyooCFW/) custom firmware on your device.*
-1. Download the latest release ZIP-file over at [Releases](https://github.com/Apaczer/gpsp/releases/latest).
+1. Download the latest release ZIP-file or IPK-package over at [Releases](https://github.com/Apaczer/gpsp/releases/latest).
-2. Copy the `gpsp.zip` content to ``/mnt`` folder on your device (possibly Powkiddy as button mapping matches for those devices).
+2. **ZIP:** Extract the `gpsp*.zip` content to ``$HOME`` directory on your device (possibly Powkiddy as button mapping matches for those devices).

+	**IPK:** Launch gpsp.ipk from GMenu2X's Explorer.
-3. Remember to include ``gba_bios.bin`` in ``/mnt/gpsp`` folder for that emulator to work
+3. It is mandatory to include ``gba_bios.bin`` in working directory to make any ROM launch (emulator comes bundled with fake BIOS).

 ## Changelog
 ### v1.2.1
+#### Fixes
+- correct button mapping to accommodate for latest 2.0 CFW (universal aka PocketGO)

+### v1.2.1
 #### Features
-- add "borders" option to this port, that is triggering overlay image over unscaled video screen with border.png put inside ./gpsp directory (set ``Display scalling->unscaled 3:2`` in menu to make it visible).
+- add "borders" option to this port, that is triggering overlay image over unscaled video screen with border.png put inside working directory (set ``Display scalling->unscaled 3:2`` in menu to make it visible).

 #### Fixes
 - reduce tearing by enabling Doublebuffering in all video modes (hardcoded)